New to AgriWebb? Learn more here.

 From the Map, select the mob marker and set the toggle to Mobs.
 Select the mob you'd like to create the record on.

-Press & hold the animal unit box and it will open up the animal unit record to be adjusted.
+Click on the the animal unit (DSE) box and it will open up the animal unit record to be updated.

 You can update the DSE value for one mob or add in multiple mobs to do this in bulk.